rajbos/rajbos/README.md

 ## Hi, I am Rob :wave:
 I do DevOps-y stuff, mostly with C# and Azure/Azure DevOps/GitHub.
+As a job I am a DevOps consultant and (GitHub) Trainer at [Xpirit](www.xpirit.com).
 I experiment with a lot of this stuff here on GitHub, and blog about it [here](https://devopsjournal.io).
 The dog in my profile photo is our Labrador named "Flynn".
 ![Rob photo](https://devopsjournal.io/images/rob_photo.png)